kubernetes-sigs/kwok/site/content/en/docs/user/stages-configuration.md

 {{< /mermaid >}}

-The `pod-create-and-ready` Stage will be applied to pods that do not have a `status.podIP` set and do not have a `metadata.deletionTimestamp` set.
+The `pod-create-and-ready` Stage is applied to pods that do not have a `status.podIP` set and do not have a `metadata.deletionTimestamp` set.
-When applied, this Stage will set the `status.conditions`, `status.containerStatuses`, and `status.initContainerStatuses` fields for the pod, as well as the `status.hostIP` and `status.podIP` fields.
+When applied, this Stage sets the `status.conditions`, `status.containerStatuses`, and `status.initContainerStatuses` fields for the pod, as well as the `status.hostIP` and `status.podIP` fields.
 It will also set the phase and startTime fields, indicating that the pod is running and has been started.

-The `pod-completed-for-job` Stage will be applied to pods that are running, do not have a `metadata.deletionTimestamp` set, and are owned by a Job.
-When applied, this Stage will update the `status.containerStatuses` field for the pod, setting the ready and started fields to true and the `state.terminated` field to indicate that the pod has completed.
+The `pod-completed-for-job` Stage is applied to pods that are running, do not have a `metadata.deletionTimestamp` set, and are owned by a Job.
+When applied, this Stage updates the `status.containerStatuses` field for the pod, setting the ready and started fields to true and the `state.terminated` field to indicate that the pod has completed.
-It will also set the phase field to Succeeded, indicating that the pod has completed successfully.
+It also sets the phase field to Succeeded, indicating that the pod has completed successfully.

-The `pod-delete` Stage will be applied to pods that have a `metadata.deletionTimestamp` set.
+The `pod-delete` Stage is applied to pods that have a `metadata.deletionTimestamp` set.
-When applied, this Stage will empty the `metadata.finalizers` field for the pod, allowing it to be deleted, and then delete the pod.
+When applied, this Stage empties the `metadata.finalizers` field for the pod, allowing it to be deleted, and then delete the pod.

 <img width="700px" src="/stages-pod-fast.svg">